Sebukpor/monkeypox-classification-webapp/README.md

-Here's a `README.md` file that you can include in your GitHub repository to describe the project and guide users on how to deploy and use it.

----

 ## MonkeyPox Classification Web App

 This project demonstrates a simple web application that uses a TensorFlow.js model to classify images as part of a MonkeyPox detection system.
 The model is hosted on Azure Blob Storage, and the web application is hosted via Azure Static Web Apps.